 La bourse de voyage William Shorrock est décernée chaque année pour aider avec les frais de voyage les doctorant.e.s qui donnent les interventions au congrès annuel de la Société Historique Coloniale Française.
 En plus d’être un membre de longue date et ancien président de la société, Bill Shorrock était un partisan dévoué aux doctorant.e.s.
 Ce prix honore sa mémoire et poursuit son travail comme mentor en offrant une aide au voyage à ceux qui sont au début de leur carrière dans le domaine de l’histoire coloniale française.

-Des doctorant.e.s souhaitant de candidater pour la prix Shorrock doivent remplir et soumettre leur dossier entre 15 août 2023 et 15 octobre 2023 (inclus).
+Des doctorant.e.s souhaitant de candidater pour la prix Shorrock doivent remplir et soumettre leur dossier entre le 15 septembre et le 1er novembre 2025 (inclus).
 Des doctorant.e.s qui souhaitent être considérés pour la bourse de voyage Shorrock doivent fournir un budget estimative des frais de voyage (y compris les autres sources de financement prévues) et une brève declaration sollicitant officiellement la bourse.
 Veuillez noter que tous les participants à l’assemblée annuelle doivent être membres en règle de la Société.

 Veuillez trouver l’application ici.